Anyaleef/haifa-stadium-schedule-monitor/README.md

 The monitor is designed to fail visibly rather than silently accept an empty or unreadable schedule.

 A competition-name change is treated as a different game identity.
 In that case, the monitor may report the previous entry as removed and the updated entry as newly added.

+## License

+This project is licensed under the MIT License.
+The MIT License applies only to the original source code in this repository.
+Third-party names, trademarks, and information remain the property of their respective owners.